Xe/site/blog/how-i-start-nix-2020-03-08.markdown

 # How I Start: Nix

 [Nix][nix] is a tool that helps people create reproducible builds.
-This means that given the a known input, you can get the same output on other machines.Let's build and deploy a small Rust service with Nix.
+This means that given a known input, you can get the same output on other machines.
+Let's build and deploy a small Rust service with Nix.
 This will not require the Rust compiler to be installed with [rustup][rustup] or similar.

 [nix]: https://nixos.org/nix/
 [rustup]: https://rustup.rs